slateci/slateci.github.io/_docs/cluster/install-kubernetes-with-kubespray.md

 ---

+Kubespray is an Ansible playbook used to automate Kubernetes cluster deployments.
+We have found Kubespray to be significantly less painful than tools like `kubeadm` for cluster deployments and recommend new cluster installs using these playbooks.

+Further, Kubespray has the added benefit of being able to handle scenarios like adding/replacing nodes to the cluster, upgrading your Kubernetes cluster version, and configuring Kubernetes with different runtimes.
+For more information, please see the [Kubespray wiki](https://kubespray.io/).

+SLATE builts on top of Kubespray by providing a playbook that works with the created Kubespray inventory file to automate cluster registration.

 These instructions assume you are installing a Kubernetes cluster with MetalLB and Calico.
 To configure the cluster without these or with other parameters, please read [Additional Configurations](#additional-configurations) first.